MindzKonnectedAI/SkillSync/job_description/outputRuleData.md

 - **Physical Activity**:
 - Daily activities involve sitting comfortably with regular opportunities to move.
-- May require occasional stooping or lifting of materials or equipment weighing up to 25 pounds.
+- May require occasional stooping, lifting, or handling materials/equipment weighing up to 25 pounds.

 - **Dexterity and Coordination**:
 - Normal manual dexterity and eye-hand coordination required.